-Is CBD a Drug?
+Is CBD Legal?

 It’s important that hemp-derived CBD products under go what’s called third-party testing.
 The products at New Phase Blends have all gone through rigorous third-party testing, which means that you don’t have to worry about sub-standard products.

+Hemp (cannabis sativa) contains an abundance of CBD, and almost no THC – at all.
+By federal law, the hemp plant must contain no more than 0.3% THC.
 You can rest assured that you are getting the best quality CBD products, because you can literally scan the product and see a lab report on the cannabinoids contained within that specific product.

-CBD is popular for those looking for the health benefits that come from cannabis, but don’t want to deal with the intoxicating effects of THC.
+CBD is popular for those looking for the benefits that come from cannabis, but don’t want to deal with the intoxicating effects of THC.